-The best way to prepare for the exam is by conversing, reading and watching films in English and by familiarising yourself with our course catalogue, programme structure and student societies.
-It may also be useful to watch the exam video several times before the interview, and to reflect on the questions we ask during the registration process.
+The best way to prepare for the examination is through conversation, reading, watching films in English, and by familiarising oneself with the Institute’s module catalogue, programme structure and student societies.
+It is recommended to watch the examination video several times before the interview, and to reflect on the questions asked in the online application form.
 Up-to-date knowledge of contemporary affairs and/or of developments in a specific field of interest will also weigh in an applicant’s favour.
-Students taking the exam should have a positive experience and – even if they are not admitted to the programme – they will receive constructive input on their plans for further study.
+It is the intention of the Milestone Institute that, whatever the outcome, applicants taking the entrance examination should receive a positive experience and one that will contribute to their plans for further study.

 The possible outcomes of the written examination are:

 After the interview period students will be notified of: